gaphor/gaphas/README.txt

 Updating item state
 -------------------
-If an items needs updating, it sets out an update request on the Canvas (Canvas.request_update for a full update or Canvas.request_matrix_update() if only the transformation matrix has changed).
-The canvas performs an update by
+If an items needs updating, it sets out an update request on the Canvas (Canvas.request_update()).
+The canvas performs an update by calling:
-calling:

  1. Item.pre_update(context)
  2. updating World-to-Item matrices, for fast transformation of coordinates from the world to the items' coordinate system.
     The w2i matrix is stored on the Item as Item._matrix_w2i.
  3. solve constraints
+ 4. normalize items by setting the coordinates of the first handle to (0, 0).
- 4. updating World-to-Item matrices again, just to be on the save side.
+ 5. updating World-to-Item matrices again, just to be on the save side.
- 5. Item.update(context)
+ 6. Item.post_update(context)

 The idea is to do as much updating as possible in the (pre_)update() methods, since they are called when the application is not handling user input.